MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 Cache invlidation performed on a distribution.
 Applies to all edge locations and takes time.

-**EXAM NOTE!** Versioned file names are better than trying to invalidate files anytime you need a change.
+**EXAM NOTE** Versioned file names are better than trying to invalidate files anytime you need a change.
 For example, instead of invalidating `test.jpg`, you could create a new file `test_v2.jpg`.
 It is more cost efficient, it also works in client's browser, and lastly, in logging you can identify which file is actually returned from cache - old or new.
 With same name, you wouldn't know.

+## ACM - AWS Certificate Manager

+* ACM can function both as a public Certificate Authority - generating certificates which are trusted or as a private certificate authority.
+* With Private Certificate Authority you need to trust your private Certificiate Authority.
+* You can generate or import certificates.
+It can also automatically renew them.
+* **EXAM NOTE** If you imported certificates, then you are responsible for renewal.
+*